CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 As the detectors produced by SERPENT can contain multiple bin types, as seen in ``DET_COLS``, obtaining data from the tally data can become complicated.
-This retrieval can be simplified using the |detSlice| method.
+This retrieval can be simplified using the |DetSlice| method.
-This method takes an argument indicating what bins (keys in |detIndx|) to fix at what position.
+This method takes an argument indicating what bins (keys in |DetIndx|) to fix at what position.

 If we want to retrieve the tally data for the fission reaction in the ``spectrum`` detector, you would instruct the
-|detSlice| method to use column 1 along the axis that corresponds to the reaction bin,
+|DetSlice| method to use column 1 along the axis that corresponds to the reaction bin,
 as the fission reaction corresponded to reaction tally 2 in the original matrix.
-Since python and numpy arrays are zero indexed, the second reaction tally is stored in column 1.
+Since python and :term:`numpy` arrays are zero indexed, the second reaction tally is stored in column 1.

 .. code::